galantelab/reboot/docs/README.md

 ## Applying signatures of genes or transcripts in survival

    Reboot produces and applies a score for all samples based on the signature previously obtained from the **regression** module.
-Besides, reboot also offers the multivariate option, where further clinical variables (e.g., therapy, age and gender) can be loaded in a multivariate survival model.
-Multiple univariate analyses are performed and only variables with a p-value <= 0.2 are selected for the final multivariate model.
+Besides, Reboot also offers the multivariate option, where further clinical variables (e.g., therapy, age and gender) can be loaded in a multivariate survival model.
+Multiple univariate analyses are executed and only variables with a p-value <= 0.2 and that passed the Schoenfeld’s test are selected for the final multivariate model.
 Statistical tests are performed in order to evaluate the relevance of the signature score along with co-variables as prognostic factors of a given event (overall / progression-free / recurrence-free survival).

    By default, both univariate and multivariate survival analyses use the median score value as a cutoff to stratify patients in high and low score signatures.
 Alternatively, this cutoff value may be based on a Receiver Operator Characteristic (ROC) curve using Nearest Neighbour Estimate (NNE) method and the Youden statistics, where J = [sensitivity + (specificity -1)].
 If more than one J coefficient is available, then the first one is chosen.

-   If a multivariate analysis is performed based on a ROC curve, a bootstrap resampling method is applied once the provided clinical dataset passes the filters: (i) final dataset with at least 70% of the original one (Not Available - NA filter) and; (ii) the frequency of the less abundant category for each co-variable is not less than 20% (proportion filter).
+   If a multivariate analysis is performed based on a ROC curve, a bootstrap resampling method is applied once the provided clinical dataset passes the following additional filters: (i) final dataset with at least 70% of the original one (Not Available - NA filter) and; (ii) the frequency of the less abundant category for each co-variable is not less than 20% (proportion filter).
 Otherwise, the multivariate analysis is performed without the bootstrap method.
 After 100 iterations, the relevance frequency of each co-variable with the event is calculated.

 ### Usage